Joseph W. Babcock

+Joseph Weeks Babcock (March 6, 1850 – April 27, 1909) was an American lumber businessman and Republican politician from central Wisconsin.
+He served seven terms in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district from 1893 to 1907.
+He served as chairman of the National Republican Congressional Committee in 1894—which saw the Republicans returned to the U.S. House majority—and he was then retained as chairman for the 1896, 1898, and 1900 elections.

+Before serving in Congress, he served two terms in the Wisconsin State Assembly (1889-1893).
+He is the namesake of Babcock, Wisconsin.
+His maternal grandfather and namesake was Joseph Weeks, who served as a U.S. representative from New Hampshire in the 1830s.

+Biography

 Born in Swanton, Vermont.
-Babcock was the grandson of Joseph Weeks, a Congressman from Vermont.
 He grew up in Butler County, Iowa, where he started his lumber career working at his father's lumberyard.
 In 1881 he moved to Necedah, Wisconsin, where he amassed a fortune during his 17 years as manager and secretary of the Necedah Lumber Company, and served in the Wisconsin State Assembly from 1888 to 1892.